EXPLAINER: What to know about the new Texas abortion law

 Indeed, some Republican lawmakers already are talking about following suit.

-In Arkansas, Republican state Sen. Jason Rapert on Thursday tweeted that he planned to file legislation mirroring Texas’ law for the Legislature to take up when it reconvene this fall.
+In Arkansas, Republican state Sen. Jason Rapert on Thursday tweeted that he planned to file legislation mirroring Texas’ law for the Legislature to take up when it reconvenes this fall.
 But it’s unclear whether that will be allowed, because the session’s agenda currently is limited to congressional redistricting and COVID-19 legislation.

 In Mississippi, Republican state Sen. Chris McDaniel said Thursday that he would “absolutely” consider filing legislation to match the Texas law.